The Best Online Dating Sites

 Beware of scammers and harassment.

-Dating sites aren't all fun.
-You've heard the stories: obscene photos, cruel messages, persistent creeps.
+Dating sites aren’t all fun.
+You’ve heard the stories: obscene photos, cruel messages, persistent creeps.
 Online dating can also be prime hunting ground for scammers and catfishers.
 These scammers prey on people’s trust by pretending to be madly in love with a user, then convincing them to send cash — sometimes lots of it.
 Worst of all, you may have no legal recourse, especially if the scammer lives in a different country.
 “If it’s too good to be true, it probably is not true,” says Mark Brooks, who runs the website Online Personals Watch and acts as a consultant for online-dating companies.

 Key takeaway: Watch out for red flags.
 According to Brooks, “a typical pattern for scammers is to get users off the dating site ASAP.
 Once they’re off, they’ll build confidence over a period of months, and then make a small ask, followed by bigger and bigger asks.
 By that time, their victim is hooked, and the sunk-cost fallacy kicks in.”
 Other signs, according to UK company Scamalytics, include bad grammar, fake photos (you can do a reverse image search on Google to see if the picture is actually of, say, a model), and inaccurate locations (someone who says they are in NYC but has an IP address that points across the country — or the world).

 How can you protect yourself?
 Don’t be afraid to use the “block” button.
 And get advice from friends, says Brooks.
 “Don’t send money.
 Do a video date.
 Listen to your inner voice.
 It’s usually right.”